 About Us

 The catalyst for the start of the Stirling Buddhist group occurred in 1997.
-Following an introductory course on meditation and Buddhism, taught by Vimalavajra and supported by Smritiratna of the Triratna Buddhist Order (formerly the Western Buddhist Order), a small group of people continued to meet informally and support each other's evolving meditation and Buddhist practice.
+Following an introductory course on meditation and Buddhism, taught by Vimalavajra and supported by Smritiratna of the Triratna Buddhist Order (formerly the Western Buddhist Order), we continue to meet and support each other's evolving meditation and Buddhist practice.

-We are affiliated with the Triratna Buddhist Community (formerly the Friends of the Western Buddhist Order (FWBO)), a worldwide movement that aims to make Buddhist teachings and practices available in a form appropriate and accessible to the modern world.
-Our current program reflects the different interests that we have as a Group.
-Over the past few years, this program has been well supported by members of the Triratna Buddhist Order who have come from as far afield as Glasgow, Balquhidder, and Forres, to give teachings on meditation and Buddhism.
+Our System of Practice is in line with the Triratna Buddhist Order (formerly the Friends of the Western Buddhist Order (FWBO)).
+This worldwide movement aims to make Buddhist teachings and practices available in a form appropriate and accessible to the modern world.
+Both our online and in-person classes reflect this.
+These classes have been well supported by members of the Triratna Buddhist Order who live locally and who have also come to visit us from as far afield as Glasgow, Balquidder, and Forres, to give teachings on Buddhism and meditation.

-Due to Covid restrictions in 2020, we moved to an online format of classes, which is currently still in progress, on Thursday evenings and this will continue throughout 2022, having said that we are actively looking to incorporate in-person events in the summer months this year.
+Due to COVID restrictions in 2020, we moved to an online format of classes, which is currently still in progress on Thursday evenings and will continue throughout 2023/2024.
+In November 2022, we re-established our in-person sangha event, which is held in Larbert, near Falkirk on a Tuesday evening.

 Our Values